What Are Osteochondral Lesions?

 You may feel pain primarily at the lateral (outside) or medial (inside) point of the ankle joint.
 Severe locking or catching symptoms, where the ankle freezes up and will not bend, may indicate that there is a large osteochondral lesion or even a loose piece of cartilage or free bone within the joint.

 The majority of OLTs, as many as 85%, occur after a traumatic injury to the ankle joint.
 Ankle sprains are a common cause of OLTs.
 With this type of injury, a section of the talus surface may impact another part of the ankle joint (tibia or fibula) and injure the talus.
 Some patients, however, have no history of an injury to their ankle.
+It is believed that some medial (toward the inside of the ankle) OLTs may occur during development.

 Foot and ankle orthopaedic surgeons diagnose OLTs with a combination of clinical and special studies.
 Your surgeon may have a suspicion that you have this type of injury from the history you provide and their physical examination.
 Imaging is necessary to confirm the diagnosis.
 Occasionally, regular X-rays can show an OLT but frequently additional imaging is needed, such as a CT scan or an MRI.